micahke/imgui-go/CONTRIBUTING.md

 }
 ```

-The `OldFunction` is implemented using the new API, and is marked as `Deprecated: <Alternative>` in the comment.
+The `OldFunction` is implemented using the new API, and is marked as `Deprecated` in the comment.
 IDEs tend to respect this and notify the user.

 If, however, a whole set of functionality is replaced, this then probably warrants a major version bump.